 What’s more, the terrain adds up to a total of 144.7km, providing plenty of choice for skiers.
 Whether you’re looking for kid-friendly surfaces or tough downhill journeys, there is a lot to look forward to in this magnificent resort.

-Apres ski, restaurants and other activities in Lapland
+Other activities in Lapland

 Saariselka is not just the home of Santa Claus and his Elves but also home of the local Sámi people, friendly reindeer herders with ancient traditions and excellent cuisine.
 Here you can enjoy a three or four night break in your own cosy, catered log cabin, complete with log fire and Christmas decorations.
 Pay a visit to the Igloo village’s Ice Gallery with its exquisite Ice sculptures, and then take the kids tobogganing… If they’re not too exhausted after a day of Husky sledding!